marcesquerra/moonads/README.md

 * Various implementations of monad composition.
 Currently:
   * based on Monad Transformers
   * based on Traverse (unlawful)
-* Which implementation to use can be selected with just one import
+* A way to select which implementation to use (with just one import)

 ### Examples
 Monad instance creation